kovzol/geogebra-discovery/docs/technical.md

 (to set the default toolbar), `GGWToolBar`, `ToolbarSvgResources` and `ToolbarResources`.

-### New commands: Compare, IncircleCenter, Discover
+### New commands: Compare, IncircleCenter, Discover, Plot2D, ShowProof

 These are added in GeoGebra Discovery only.